flaviotsf/flaviotsf.github.io/_posts/2012-01-02-Lead-Scoring.md

 that assigns a point for each of the above mentioned activities.
 We also added a decay factor to each of them so a "Web Article Point" today is worth "1" but an article viewed a year ago is only worth 0.02, as an example.

-Finally, we are 'flattening' these lead scores (having 50, 100, 1000) points might be the same when 'interest' is concerned.
-So we wanted to stay with a 0-100 range.
+Finally, we are 'flattening' these lead scores so all customers are in between a 0-100 range.

 At ATD we have over 10 lead score fields per customer.